looptribe/paytoshi-faucet/README.md

     name: paytoshi_faucet
 ```
 * Visit your faucet.
 A wizard will create the admin password and populate the database.
 You will then be able to edit your faucet in your admin area.

-## Development
-* MySQL is the only supported database